How women can climb the corporate ladderJuly 11, 2019

 Promoting yourself is essential to getting your work noticed, getting that job promotion, or taking your business to the next level.
 However, often women feel uncomfortable with the idea of ‘selling’ themselves.
 The key is promoting yourself in an authentic and honest way.
-Unless you put your skills, ideas and achievements out there, no one will know about them.
+Unless you put your skills, ideas, and achievements out there, no one will know about them.

-Don’t let self doubt and fear paralyse you
+Don’t let self-doubt and fear paralyse you

 We can be our own worst critics.
 It can be easy at times to succumb to self-doubt, fear and a lack of confidence.
-These feelings can be debilitating and can stop you achieving your dreams or trying something new.
+These feelings can be debilitating and can stop you from achieving your dreams or trying something new.
 It is important to shift your perspective and remind yourself of just how much you have to offer.

 Celebrate your achievements

 Too frequently I hear women being overly humble, downplaying their achievements or deflecting compliments.
 Men don’t do this near as often, nor should they.
-Celebrating your achievements gives you that well deserved boost of confidence and pride which equips you for the next challenge.
+Celebrating your achievements gives you that well-deserved boost of confidence and pride which equips you for the next challenge.

 Put your own needs first

 Women are used to being responsible for the needs of others.
-We tend to give too much to others and not enough to ourselves.
+We tend to give too much to others and not enough for ourselves.
 We need to learn how to recognise and prioritise our own needs.
 Without putting our own needs first, we end up spending our time enhancing someone else’s prospects or helping build their career, rather than our own.